open-prison-education/ope-laptop-tools/credential/README.md

 ### Error Handling

 - Any failed “critical” command (unlocking, credentialing, installing services, locking) exits with code `2` to mark the device unusable until retried.
-- Non-critical issues (VC runtimes, Defender exclusion) emit warnings but do not abort the run.
 - The script always clears the `credential_config` registry flag in a `finally` block to avoid leaving stale state if interrupted.

 Refer to the inline logging in `credential.py` for the exact messaging emitted during each step.